floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/liveview-api.md

 The **LiveViewJS** API is extremely simple but very flexible.
 There are only five methods that make up the LiveView API:
 `mount`, `render`, `handleEvent`, `handleInfo`, and `handleParams`.
 Technically, only `render` is required.
-The other four methods (`mount`, `handleEvent`, `handleInfo`, `handleParams`) are optional but usually `mount` and at least one other `handle` method is defined as well to enable a dynamic experience.
+The other four methods (`mount`, `handleEvent`, `handleInfo`, `handleParams`) are optional but usually `mount` and at least one other `handle` method is defined to enable a dynamic experience.

 :::info The smallest, valid LiveView only defines `render` like so: